AdaCore/ada_coding_standards/source/guidelines/object_oriented_programming/oop02_static_dispatching_only_policy.rst

 Note that this rule should not be applied without due consideration.

 """"""""""""""""""""""""""""""""""""""""""""""""
 Applicable vulnerability within ISO TR 24772-2
 """"""""""""""""""""""""""""""""""""""""""""""""

-* 6.43 "Redispatching [PPH]"
+* 6.43 Redispatching [PPH]

 """""""""""""""""""""""""""
 Noncompliant Code Example
 """""""""""""""""""""""""""